dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 </html>
 ```

 This file uses the `ui:composition` element to explicitly define `layout.xhtml` as the template for this view.
 After that it uses `ui:define` to inform that this view must be rendered in the `content` area of the template.
 And then it starts defining the form to create new products.
 This form is composed of one `p:inputText` where the user can define the name of the product, and a `p:inputNumber` element where the user can define the price of the new product.
-This last element was specifically created to handle numerical properties, as it block non-numerical characters and adds a mask to the input.
+This last element was specifically created to handle numerical properties, as it blocks non-numerical characters and adds a mask to the input.

 Lastly, the view defines a `h:commandButton` that renders an *HTML* button in the view that triggers the `save` method of the `ProductController` component.
 In this view we can see that we tie the new product and the behavior defined in the `ProductController` component through the `productController` name, which was defined in the `@Component` and `@ELBeanName` annotations of this component.